opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 71     Mrs Ram also relied on the doctrine of _non est factum_ to set aside the 2015 Deed.
 The doctrine of _non est factum_ operates as an exception to the general rule that a person is bound by his signature on a contractual document even if he did not fully understand its terms.
 Two elements need to be established for this doctrine to be invoked.
 First, there must be a radical difference between what was signed and what was thought to have been signed.
 Second, the party seeking to rely on the doctrine must prove that he took care in signing the document, that is, he must not have been negligent.
 See _Mahidon Nichiar bte Mohd Ali and others v Dawood Sultan Kamaldin_ at \[119\].

 72     Navin brought Mr Mohan Singh, a lawyer, to the signing of the 2015 Deed.
 Mr Mohan Singh was the witness to the execution of the 2015 Deed by all the four parties.
 He also explained the 2015 Deed to Mrs Ram in Hindi.
-However, Mrs Ram claimed that nobody explained the deed to her.[\[note: 67\]](#Ftn_67) She admitted that Mr Mohan Singh was present but claimed that she could not understand him because his Hindi was poor.
+However, Mrs Ram claimed that nobody explained the deed to her.[^67] She admitted that Mr Mohan Singh was present but claimed that she could not understand him because his Hindi was poor.

 73     Even if one assumed that Mrs Ram did not understand all or some of the terms of the 2015 Deed, she would not be able to rely on _non est factum_ so long as she knew that the document was a settlement deed.
 I rejected Mrs Ram’s claim that she did not understand the nature of the 2015 Deed.
 First, the disputes between Ram and Navin had escalated and Braj and Navin’s father-in-law had been roped in to mediate.
 The 2015 Deed was signed shortly before the scheduled date for the meeting with Braj and Navin’s father-in-law.
 Ram, Mrs Ram, Navin and Mrs Navin signed the 2015 Deed.
 I found it unbelievable that under these circumstances, she had no inkling at all as to what she was signing.
 Second, Ram knew that the 2015 Deed was a settlement deed.
 I found it unbelievable that he would not have told Mrs Ram that it was a settlement deed.